 Start Burning Fat and Building Muscle

-Now that you know how an anabolic fasting diet can set you up for your ideal physique, it’s time to put this plan into action.
+Now that you know how an anabolic fasting diet plan can set you up for your ideal physique, it’s time to put this plan into action.
 Combine the health benefits of fasting with muscle preserving measures.
 Your hard work will be showing in a shredded state in no time.

 Tailor this diet to fit your specific needs and experience a whole new fat-loss journey.
 Say goodbye to those muscle depleting diets and hello to your dream body.

 Anabolic is when you consume excess calories.
 Energy (carbs, fat, protein) become building blocks.
-This is good way to turn carbs into muscle tissue.
+This is a good way to turn carbs into muscle tissue.
 The fed state is Anabolic.

 - Water.
 Plain or carbonated water